iAbhishek91/google-cloud/PCA.md

 ## Abbreviation

 - **ROI**: Return on investment
-- **KPI**: Key performance indicator
+- **KPI**: Key performance indicator: set of quantifiable measurements to gauge a company's overall long-term performance (strategic, financial, operational achievements).
+KPI are pre-defined goals.
+KPI can be grouped, that means in a single company each department can have their own KPI and then at the organization level they can define another KPI.
+It can be financial like "net profit" or transactional "loyal customer" or "quality of customer experience".
+However, "company moral" is not quantifiable so it cant be a valid KPI.
 - **SOC 2**: Service organization control 2.
 They certify providers against defined security controls.
 - **ISO 27001**: 27001 also defines certain standards that maintain security controls of a providers.
+This is a framework used to define ISMS(Information Security management system) for any company.
+The main purpose is to have "Security"- only authorized user can access, "Integrity" - only authorized user can modify the data and "Availability".
 - **SoD**: Separation of duties, they are internal security controls.
 They are difficult and costly to achieve.
 - **PII**: Personally identifiable information.
-Any data that can potentially identify any individual.
+Any data that can be used to potentially identify any individual.
+It can be direct information like "Passport Number" or indirect or quasi like "Race" or "Skin color".
 - **Capex**: Capital expenditure.
 They are major purchases which will be used for long term. like Hardwares, offices, infra, software licenses, etc.
 - **Opex**: Operation expenses. they are day to day expenses.
+- **TCO**: Total cost of ownership, (actual cost of the asset + cost of operation)
 - **Conversion Rate**: The conversion rate is the number of conversions divided by the total number of visitors.
 For example, if an e-commerce site receives 200 visitors in a month and has 50 sales, the conversion rate would be 50 divided by 200, or 25%.

 ## Main modules and topics to know in depth